sjaturner/aoc2021/README.md

 # Advent of Code 2021

-Way back in June I though that I'd try an Advent of Code.
+Way back in June I though that I'd try an old Advent of Code.
 This was partly as a way of trying out Rust.

 I finished today and - having watched some people finish this years Advent